AntoineRondelet/sgx-playground/notes.md

 **Attestation:** Demonstrating to other entities that a particular environment was instantiated in the correct manner.
 **Sealing:** Enabling data belonging to the trusted environment to be bound to it such that it can be restored only when the trusted environment is restored.

+The enclave signature contains information that allows the Intel SGX architecture to detect whether any portion of the enclave has been tampered with.
+This allows an enclave to prove that it has been loaded in EPC correctly and it can be trusted.
+The hardware only verifies the enclave measurement when an enclave is loaded.

+**Structure of an enclave signature:**
+- Enclave measurement: A 256-bit hash that identifies the code and initial data to be placed inside the enclave.
+- The enclave author's public key: Used to identify the enclave author
+- The security version number of the enclave
+- The product ID of the enclave

+The author private key is used to sign the enclave. **Securing the enclave signing key is critical**

+#### Attestation

+- Attestation is the mechanism by which a third entity establishes that a software entity is running on a SGX enabled platform protected within an enclave prior to provisioning that software with secret and encrypted data.
+- The attestation mechanism is here to ensure a party that he is communicating with a real hardware enclave and not some software emulation.

+##### Local attestation (uses "report")

+- Used in the case where application developers want to write enclaves which can co-operate with one another to perform some higher-level function.
+- An enclave can ask the hardware to generate a **report** (a credential) which contains a cryptographic proof that the enclave exists on the platform.
+- The report can be given to another enclave which can verify that the enclave report was **generated on the same platform**.
+To do so, a symmetric key system is used where only the enclave hardware creating the report know the key.

+##### Remote attestation (uses "quote")

+- Used in the case of inter-platform communications.
+- An application that hosts an enclave can also ask the enclave to produce a report and then pass this report to a platform service to produce a type of credential that reflects enclave and platform state.
+This credential is known as **quote.**
+- This quote can then be passed to entities off of the platform, and verified using techniques for Intel® EPID signature verification(EPID stands for Enhanced Privacy ID)
+- **The CPU key is never directly exposed outside the platform.**
+- The use of Intel EPID allows to preserve privacy of the signer, by using a group signature scheme.
+- Each signer in a group has their own private key for signing, but **verifiers use the same group public key** to verify individual signatures.
+Therefore, users cannot be uniquely identified if signing two transactions with the same party because a **verifier cannot detect which member of the group signed a quote.**
+- The group here is a group of SGX enabled platforms.
+- In order to produce "quotes", Intel uses a "Quoting Enclave" (QE).
+It is the QE that signs measurements using the Intel EPID key (a device specific asymmetric key).

+#### Secret Provisioning

+- A remote entity may provision some secrets to an enclave after remote attestation has been accomplished.
+- It is important to establishii secure channel with the remote enclave **AFTER** the remote attestation has been accomplished, in order to make sure that we share secrets with the good enclave (the one that has been attested).
+- The verifier must also check the enclave attributes to prevent provisioning any secret to a debug enclave, for instance.
+- The verifier of the remote attestation must check the identity of the signer (MRSIGNER) before provisioning any secrets.

+**Note:** Data provisioned to a debug enclave is not secret.
+A debug enclave’s memory is not protected by the hardware.

+#### Sealing

 ## Resources